 Ikaria With Kids

-The island of Ikaria is also known for the many festivals and celebrations that are held throughout the summer.
+The island of Ikaria is also known for the many festivals and celebrations held throughout the summer.
 These are fun evenings with music, food, dancing, and entertainment for the whole family.
 Significant celebrations include the feast of the Virgin Mary on August 15 and the celebration of Profitis Ilias on July 20.

 Best Ikaria Hotels